-It lifted my mood greatly.
+My clients lifted my mood greatly.
 Disasters happen and the closer they are to us the more we grieve.
 But getting back into your routine can be a healing activity.
 I learned first hand that work can be very cathartic.

 I am grateful I was in the middle of a number of projects when this flood happened.
 When I picked up the threads of my shattered schedule, I had this life I am so grateful for to come back to.